percona/everest-doc/docs/secure/Idp_integration.md

-## Configure OIDC on Percona Everest side
+## Configure OIDC on the Percona Everest's side

 You can configure OIDC on the Percona side using the flag or the wizard.